Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 If a maximum latency of 1 second is expected at absolute peak capacity, the master would need to support about 11050 operations per second.
 The typical operation to benchmark is `getFileInfo` for OLAP frameworks.
-Note that although the number of potential concurrent clients are high, it is unlikely for all clients to simultaneously hit the master.
+Note that although the number of potential concurrent clients is high, it is unlikely for all clients to simultaneously hit the master.
 The steady state number of concurrent clients to the master is generally much lower.